 If you’ve been in a car accident and the other driver was even partially at fault for the accident, then you may have a personal injury claim.
 Establishing fault or liability is central in all claims.
 Showing that the other driver holds primary responsibility is often necessary for you to receive compensation.

 The scenarios presented here help you understand how fault or liability is assigned in car accident claims.
 Consider discussing your accident with an attorney who is familiar with personal injury claims and negotiations for damages.
-He or she can advise you on the strength of your claim, help you negotiation a settlement, and can also argue your case, if a lawsuit must be filed.
+He or she can advise you on the strength of your claim, help you negotiate a settlement, and can also argue your case, if a lawsuit must be filed.